Stay at the lodge

 The two-tier viewing platform at the edge of the lodge garden is an excellent place to watch the sun setting over the restored wetlands and the magnificent forest-clad Serra dos Órgãos mountains, caipirinha in hand.
 In the mornings the belvedere is also a good spot to photograph birds in the tree canopy.

-In October 2013 we constructed the world’s first ‘moth wall’ in the lodge garden – a roofed concrete wall with a mercury vapour bulb and a black fluorescent bulb on each side.
+In October 2013 we constructed the world’s first purpose-built ‘moth wall’ in the lodge garden – a roofed concrete wall with a mercury vapour bulb and a black fluorescent bulb on each side.
 The moth wall makes it easy for guests at the lodge to help us with our moth research – by photographing the moths and emailing to us photos of any species that are not shown on our checklist for us to identify and add to our image library.

 Please note that for the sake of the wildlife on the reserve no pets are allowed.